MONTHLY discovery dialogues

 Episode 10: Landscape Scale Regeneration: 100 MM Hectares by 2024!

 Our collective future depends upon our ability to restore the Earth’s degraded land: our common land.
-On Thursday, April 25th at 12pm ET (New York) John Fullerton welcomes Willem Ferwerda, Founder, Commonland for a hope filled dialogue on a practical and holistic approach towards restoring and regenerating 100 million hectares of the world’s degraded landscapes by 2040.
-We will discuss the challenges and opportunities of scaling a regenerative approach that reconnects entire ecosystems, including people, communities, and businesses, with life.
+On Thursday, April 25th at 12pm ET (New York) John Fullerton welcomed Willem Ferwerda, Founder, Commonland for a hope filled dialogue on a practical and holistic approach towards restoring and regenerating 100 million hectares of the world’s degraded landscapes by 2040.
+They discussed the challenges and opportunities of scaling a regenerative approach that reconnects entire ecosystems, including people, communities, and businesses, with life.

 Meet Willem Ferwerda